Optimize PHP performance¶

 composer dump-autoload --optimize --no-dev --classmap-authoritative

-For more information on Symfony performance optimization, see the list of all recommendations on Symfony website.
+For more information on Symfony performance optimization, see the list of all recommendations on the Symfony website.

 There are several things you can do to improve Doctrine performance: